 We had a wide range of participants from around the country that took part in our study.
-It took place over a 2 month period from September to October 2019.
 Some additional information:

 Question 1: If you were involved in a car accident that was not your fault, and were seriously injured, would you consider hiring a personal injury lawyer to help you recover money for all the costs related to your accident? (medical bills, loss of income from inability to work, chiropractor, vehicle repair/replacement cost, rental vehicle, etc.)